It doesn’t take a genius to understand why people might want to find some other brands like Gymshark.

 Owned by the Adidas parent company, Reebok has its own reputation as a leader in athletic apparel and sportswear.

-In recent years they’ve put a heavy focus on exercise and fitness apparel (partly in response to upstart gym brands like Gymshark).
+In recent years they’ve put a heavy focus on exercise and fitness apparel, and were even the primary sponsor of CrossFit-branded apparel and the UFC for years.

 Champion

-Champion is one of the oldest active wear brands on this list, having first started as the Knickerbocker Knitting Co. back in 1919, and still one of the best places to turn for cool activewear.
+Champion is one of the oldest active wear brands on this list, having first started as the Knickerbocker Knitting Co. back in 1919, but it’s still one of the best places to turn for cool activewear.

 Nike